mromerdagan/beautiful-python-decorators/README.md

 Checking 5
 ~~~~

 Now, lets add the decorator.
-So the code looks like:
+So now the code looks like this:
 ~~~~
 from beautiful_decorators import supress_output